ibm-cloud-docs/account/context-restrictions-create.md

 Context-based restrictions allow you to manage user and service access to specific cloud resources.
 You can define restrictions to the resources based on contexts, such as network zones and endpoint types.
 For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis&interface=ui).
 {: shortdesc}

+User and account level IP address restrictions can also affect users' ability to access resources.
+To view account level IP address restrictions, go to [Settings](/iam/settings).
+To view individual user settings, go to [Users](/iam/users) and view each user's IP address restrictions in the details tab.
+{: note}

 ## Before you begin
 {: #context-prereq}